 You just cannot go wrong with this recipe.

-- 2 tsp garam masala or curry powder
+- 2 teaspoon garam masala (or curry powder)

 - Salt to taste

-- Heat 1 tsp of oil in a nonstick wok or karahi and stir-fry the tempeh until it turns lightly golden on all sides.
+- Heat 1 teaspoon of oil in a nonstick wok or karahi and stir-fry the tempeh until it turns lightly golden on all sides.
 Remove to a plate and set aside.

 - Add the turmeric, cayenne, coriander powder and garam masala or curry powder.
 Mix well.

 - Add the roasted red peppers and the reserved tempeh, stir-fry for another minute, then add the coconut milk and mix well.

 - Warm the mixture through and turn off the heat.
 Stir in the lemon juice and cilantro.